 The term “New Testament” originated outside of the framework of Jewish/Torah spirituality.
-It reflected a view of “superiority” over the Tanakh, in which the Torah of Moshe is included.
-The related term “New Covenant,” which is sometimes substituted for these texts, is certainly ‘Judaic’ but holds very different meaning in Jewish and Christian circles.
-Assigning a Hebrew translation of “Brit HaDasha,” for the NT as some do, might be seen as an acceptance of the term and its associated non-Judaic ideas.
+It reflected a view of “superiority” over the Tanakh.
+The more recently applied term, “New Covenant,” sometimes substituted for these texts, may sound ‘Judaic’ but holds a very different meaning in Jewish and Christian circles.
+Assigning a Hebrew translation of “Brit HaDasha,” for the NT as some do, could be seen as an acceptance of the term and its associated non-Judaic ideas.

 John (Chapter 1, verses 1-18 available)

-Revelation (Chapters 1 to 18 available)
+Revelation (Chapters 1 to 21 available)